oscarbutler/twenty-one/README.md

 The purpose of was to create a fully functioning game of twenty one which is very popular across the globe.

-It should be easy to play with clear input which only accepts "Hit" and "Stick"
+It should be easy to play with clear input which only accepts "Hit" and "Stick".

 There is a menu that gives the player information on how to play and who made the game.

-In the menu it is simple as you input which number you want which corrosponds to the correct option
+In the menu it is simple as you input which number you want which corrosponds to the correct option.

+The menu creates efficency for the user and simplicity in order for them to achieve what they want.